slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Validate your business by finding paying clients.
 If something is worth doing, sales will come easy and dollars will be high.
 If you have to drag people along kicking and screaming, you’re wasting your time.
 The more they pay, the more they value it - the consumer votes with his wallet.
 It’s not about what you know, it’s about who trusts you to solve their problems.
 Often, it requires the technical skills.
 Always, it requires the persuasion skills.

-> *"What you need to start a new business: generosity."
--- Derek Sivers*

 > *"Without customers, you don’t have a business.
 You have a hobby."
 -- Don Peppers & Martha Rogers*

-> *"Your margin is my opportunity."
--- Jeff Bezos*

 > *"A business is simply an idea to make other people’s lives better." (...)
 "If you can change people’s lives you have a business."